-2Computing power exerted to PoW mining is generally interpreted as "hash-rate" and expressed in trillions of hashes or tera-hash (TH).
+&lt;sup>2Computing power exerted to PoW mining is generally interpreted as "hash-rate" and expressed in trillions of hashes or tera-hash (TH).
 The hash-rate reflects the estimated number of hash computations performed to solve the cryptographic function underlying the PoW mechanism.
 See Naor and Yung (1989) or Al-kuwari et al. (2011) for more information on hash functions, and Schär and Berentsen (2020) for their application in PoW-based cryptocurrencies.

-Our first contribution is a theoretical framework that captures the competition and industry dynamics of PoW consensus and studies its robustness to exogenous shocks.
-Budish (2018) and Capponi et al. (2021) model the comparative statics and core incentive mechanism of the mining market in a general equilibrium model for homogeneous and heterogeneous miners, respectively.
+industry dynamics of PoW consensus and studies its robustness to exogenous shocks.
+Budish (2022) and Capponi et al. (2021) model the comparative statics and core incentive mechanism of the mining market in an equilibrium model for homogeneous and heterogeneous miners, respectively.
 On this foundation, we sketch a model to stress the consequences of the general frameworks in situations, where the network vulnerability is exposed to particular pressure from exogenous shocks.

-When assuming homogeneous miners and pure market competition, the base model suggests a zero-profit condition for participants of the mining tournament and a linear relationship between network stability and mining expenses (Budish, 2018).
+When assuming homogeneous miners and pure market competition, the base model suggests a zero-profit condition for participants of the mining tournament and a linear relationship between network stability and mining expenses (Budish, 2022).
 In this environment, decreasing mining capacity during a shock intuitively lowers the cost associated with a majority attack, thereby increasing the vulnerability of the decentralized ledger.
-We demonstrate that whether the ledger remains immutable (i.e., the consensus mechanism incentive compatible) depends not only on the aggregate of hashing capacity but also on the parameters affecting the economics of mining.
+We demonstrate that whether the ledger remains immutable (i.e., the consensus mechanism incentive compatible) depends not only on the aggregate volume of hashing capacity in the network but also on the parameters affecting the economics of mining.
 The rationale behind this is straightforward: The opportunity costs of an attack proportionally increase with the rents extracted from honest mining.

 As we will show, the zero-profit condition typically does not hold when an exogenous shock adversely affects the equilibrium hash capacity provided by miners.
 Instead, a shock naturally reduces competition and increases transaction fees, which allows the remaining miners to realize excess rents.
-In turn, excess rents modify the present value of operated equipment.
-Parallel movements in the BTC-USD exchange rate may substantially amplify or mitigate this effect.3 Hence, we identify the co-movement of revenue parameters as a critical variable for the vulnerability of PoW consensus during an exogenous shock.
+Excess rents, in turn, modify the present value of operated equipment.
+Parallel movements in the BTC-USD exchange rate may substantially amplify or mitigate this effect.
+Hence, we identify the co-movement of revenue parameters as a critical variable for the vulnerability of PoW consensus during an exogenous shock.
 Although attack costs decline, increasing gains from honest mining may render malicious actions economically unviable.
-Ideally, this mechanism preserves honest behavior, and the blockchain system remains incentivecompatible against a majority attack during an exogenous shock.
+Ideally, this mechanism preserves honest behavior, and the blockchain system remains incentive-compatible against a majority attack during an exogenous shock.
 If, however, a shock and decreasing mining gains coincide, we expect to see instability signals.

-3The terms "Bitcoin price", "valuation", and "exchange rate" are used interchangeably in this paper and always refer to the BTC-USD conversion rate.
+&lt;sup>3The terms "Bitcoin price", "valuation", and "exchange rate" are used interchangeably in this paper and always refer to the BTC-USD conversion rate.